HNLMS Evertsen (F815): Design and construction

 As built, Evertsen was fitted with a Signaal LW-03 long range air search radar on the ship's mainmast, with a DA02 medium range air/surface surveillance radar carried on the ship's foremast.
-M44 and M45 fire control radars were provided for the Seacat missiles and ships guns respectively.
+M44 and M45 fire control radars were provided for the Seacat missiles and the ship's guns respectively.
 The ship had a sonar suite of Type 170B attack sonar and Type 162 bottom search sonar.
 The ship had a crew of 251.

 Modifications

 All six Van Speijks were modernised in the 1970s, using many of the systems used by the new Kortenaer-class frigates.
 The 4.5-inch gun was replaced by a single OTO Melara 76 mm and launchers for up to eight Harpoon anti-ship missiles fitted (although only two were normally carried).
 The hangar and flight deck were enlarged, allowing a Westland Lynx helicopter to be carried, while the Limbo mortar was removed, with a pair of triple Mk 32 torpedo launchers providing close-in anti-submarine armament.
 A Signaal DA03 radar replaced the DA02 radar and an American EDO Corporation CWE-610 sonar replaced the original British sonar.
 Evertsen was modernised at the Den Helder naval dockyard between 13 or 18 July 1979 and 26 November 1982.
 Evertsen and Isaac Sweers also received AN/SQR-18A towed array sonar system.
-The system was removed when the ships was sold to Indonesia.
+The system was removed when the ships were sold to Indonesia.